gpdowney/lightweightLSAT/pages/resources/checklists.md

 1. If 1 Answer remains, select it and move on.
 1. If 2+ Answers remain, Go Back to support the Answer you like.

-Logical Reasoning: every Q.
+Logical Reasoning: every question.

-1. Identify Q Type + Family + Species.
+1. Identify question Type + Family + Species.
 1. Understand the Argument.
 1. Pause to Predict.
 1. Eliminate bad Answers.
 Defer on weirdo Answers.
 Select good Answers.